Stationary Markov Perfect Equilibria in Discounted Stochastic Games: Introduction

-\cite{NR1992} and \cite{DGMM1994} proved the existence of correlated stationary Markov perfect equilibria in stochastic games.\footnote{\cite{DGMM1994} obtained additional ergodic properties under stronger conditions.} They essentially assumed that there is a randomization device publicly known to all players which is irrelevant to the fundamental parameters of the game.
-Stationary Markov perfect equilibria have been shown to exist by \cite{Nowak2003} and \cite{Duggan2012} for stochastic games with some special structures. \cite{Nowak2003} studied a class of stochastic games in which the transition probability has a fixed countable set of atoms while its atomless part is a finite combination of atomless measures that do not depend on states and actions, i.e. a mixture of constant transition kernels. \cite{Duggan2012} considered stochastic games with a specific product structure, namely stochastic games with noise -- which is a history-irrelevant component of the state and could influence the payoff functions and transitions.
-Recently, \cite{Levy2013} presented a counterexample showing that a stochastic game satisfying the usual conditions has no stationary Markov perfect equilibrium.
-This implies that a general existence result could only hold under some suitable conditions.
+The existence of stationary Markov perfect correlated equilibria for stochastic games was proved in \cite{DGMM1994} and \cite{NR1992}.\footnote{Additional ergodic properties were obtained in \cite{DGMM1994} under stronger conditions.} These papers assumed that there is a randomization device publicly known to all players which is irrelevant to the fundamental parameters of the game.
+Stationary Markov perfect equilibria have been shown to exist in \cite{Duggan2012}, \cite{Nowak2003} and \cite{PS1989} for stochastic games with some special structures on the state transitions.
+The paper \cite{PS1989} focused on stochastic games with finite actions and state-independent transitions.
+A class of stochastic games has been studied in \cite{Nowak2003}, where the transition probability has a fixed countable set of atoms and its atomless part is a finite combination of atomless measures that do not depend on states and actions.
+Stochastic games with a specific product structure, namely stochastic games with noise, were considered in \cite{Duggan2012}.
+In particular, the noise variable in \cite{Duggan2012} is a history-irrelevant component of the state and could influence the payoff functions and transitions.
+Recently, it was shown in \cite{Levy2013} and \cite{LM2015} that a stochastic game satisfying the usual conditions as stated in Section \ref{sec-game} below may not have any stationary Markov perfect equilibrium.\footnote{An error in the relevant example of \cite{Levy2013} was pointed out in \cite{LM2015}, and a new example was presented therein.
+In the new example, the discounted stochastic game has a continuum of states, finitely many players and actions, where all the state transitions are absolutely continuous with respect to a fixed measure.
+Since there are only finitely many actions in this stochastic game, any continuity assumptions in terms of actions will automatically be satisfied.} This implies that a general existence result could only hold under some suitable conditions.